nicolas-graves/libfate/README.md

 ## Use-case

-I originally used the OpenSUSE dettrace approach to make Emacs reproducible in Guix.
-But when Guix switch to GCC@14, dettrace stopped working as expected.  dettrace is a complex piece of software, my need was much less heavy: I don't need to systematically patch all sources of nondetermism, just the ones that make a process/binary unreproducible in a container/chroot.
+I originally used the openSUSE dettrace approach to make Emacs reproducible in Guix.
+But when Guix switch to GCC@14, dettrace stopped working as expected.  dettrace is a complex piece of software, my need was much less heavy: I don't need to systematically patch all sources of nondeterminism, just the ones that make a process/binary unreproducible in a container/chroot.

 ## Usage